-Manuscripts submitted should not have been published earlier or be under simultaneous consideration for publication by any other Journal.
+Manuscripts submitted to Indian Journal of Rheumatology should not have been published previously or be under simultaneous consideration for publication by any other journal.
 Violation may lead to a retraction of the published article by the Journal and other actions as deemed necessary by the editor.
-All articles (including invited ones) will be peer-reviewed, and accepted articles edited to the Journal's style.
+All articles (including those invited) will be peer-reviewed, and accepted articles will be edited to the Journal's style.
 Accepted manuscripts become the permanent property of the Journal and may not be reproduced, in whole or in part, without the written permission of the editor.

 2. Register yourself for free by clicking on register on the top and create a user profile with a desired username and mandatory details.
 On submission of the information, you will receive an email confirming your registration along with the 'Password'

 3. Click "Log In" on the main navigation menu at the top of the journal screen to open the login page.

 4. Enter your username and password in the appropriate fields (e-mailed to you at the time of registration).

 5. Click "Author Log in", this takes you to the "Author Main Menu".

 6. After that you can submit the manuscript by following the instructions provided on the screen.

 7. Revised manuscripts can be uploaded online using the same log in.